Skip to main content

 node.coreweave.cloud/cpuUse when you want to select a specific CPU type.

-These labels are mutually exclusive: use the GPU label only for selecting GPU types, and the CPU label only for selecting CPU types.
-A specific CPU type cannot be explicitly selected for GPU Nodes.
+These labels are mutually exclusive: use the GPU label only to select GPU types, and the CPU label only to select CPU types.
+You can’t explicitly select a specific CPU type for GPU Nodes.

 Example specs